 Supervised composition of vocal, choral and instrumental church music.
 May include small compositions, readings, listening, analysis and philosophy.
 Open to graduate church music majors or others by permission of instructor.
-Both semesters, two hours.
+Both semesters, two credits.
 Prerequisite: MT 502.

-MT 611-641-Private Composition.
+MT 611-Private Composition.

 Composition Principals Only.
-One hour.
+One credit.